brainandcoglab/UDN_classification_task/README.md

 * [X] A or L key press instructions in lowlight refer to blue and red
 * [X] Instructions for each condition and generally can be confusing
-* [ ] Canvas fallback if WebGL fails is not working correctly
+* [X] Canvas fallback if WebGL fails is not working correctly - actually it works, but the lines are visible beyond their border...
+I just set webgl as a requirement, too much work to ensure fallback works.
 * [X] Lowlighting cue confusing / hard to see
 * [ ] Not everyone clicked through to the end?
 Make sure instructions exist

+### Possible other issues:

+* [ ] Things don't all update correctly on resize
 * [ ] People could still potentially wait during the "press space to continue" bits...
 * [ ] Some people found it excessively difficult